Bulb is a small renewable energy supplier who offers low-cost energy on a single variable tariff.

 Bulb Electricity, Gas & Dual Fuel Tariffs

-Bulb offers a single tariff for electricity and gas or electricity only, the prices are the same but you can benefit from a dual fuel discount.
+Bulb offered a single tariff for electricity and gas or electricity only, the prices were the same but you could benefit from a dual fuel discount.

 Vari-Fair